 Pharmaceutical Company Patient Assistance Programs

 You may be able to get help with the costs of insulin and medication through drug assistance programs from pharmaceutical companies, known as patient assistance programs (PAP).
 Each program has its own eligibility requirements for people with type 1 diabetes, so it’s important to check those details.
-Here are a few programs offering assistance for diabetes medications:
+Here are a few programs offering assistance for insulin:

 You can also find a program by searching on the medication name here.